Khorasan Sourdough Bread

 Step 1: Prepare the Porridge (Scalded Khorasan Mixture)

+Bring 270g of water to a boil.
+Gradually whisk in 135g of Khorasan flour, stirring continuously to avoid lumps.
+Mix until a thick, cohesive porridge forms.
 Transfer the mixture to a bowl and allow it to cool naturally or speed up cooling by placing it in an ice bath.
+Once it reaches room temperature (~80°F/27°C), it's ready to incorporate into the dough.

 Step 2: Mixing the Dough